 After you have a better understanding of the case types, that’s where the real work begins – developing actionable case interview frameworks for each.

-In any case type, you will need to recap the question back to the interviewer.
-This will help you and the interviewer ensure you understand the business problem you are solving.
+In any case type, you will need to start the opening sequence by recapping the question back to the interviewer.
+This will help you ensure that you understand the scenario presented as well as the case objective.
 Make sure you include all the factual details given.
-Your recap should take up to 2 minutes and will reflect your understanding of what the company does, what the company is trying to decide, and how they currently make money.
+Your recap should take 30-60 seconds and reflect your understanding of what the company does, what the company is trying to decide, and how they currently make money.
 Be confident – it’s your first impression.

-Want more help?
-Check out our Black Belt interview prep program.
-Work 1:1 with a MBB coach to fine-tune your case interview skills and land your dream consulting offer!
+Okay, now that we’ve walked through these 6 popular case interview types, it’s time to get cracking!
+Work with us through our Black Belt interview prep program.
+You’ll work 1:1 with a MBB coach to fine-tune your case interview skills and land your dream consulting offer!